ash1eygrace/practice/react/scoreboard/README.md

 ```

-React components are required to begin with an uppercase letter, and within `ReactDOM.render` the capitol letter is required to differentiate custom Components to native DOM elements.
+React components are required to begin with an uppercase letter, and within `ReactDOM.render` the uppercase letter is required to differentiate custom Components to native DOM elements.

 To display nested components inside of the header you'd use syntax like: